MeenakshiDurairaj/portfolio/posts/why-i-started-ai.md

 ## 💬 Thanks for Reading!

-If you're also curious about AI or just starting your journey, I’d love to connect — feel free to comment below or check out more on my site!
+If you're also curious about AI or just starting your journey, I’d love to connect.

 ---

 *Stay curious,
-– [Your Name]*
+– Meenakshi *